ludavid15/notes/algorithms/_posts/2021-07-21-howToThinkaboutML.md

 Another way to understand unsupervised learning algorithms is that they look for ways to compress your data.
 If you had fifty (x,y) coordinates which all fall onto the line y = 3x+2, an unsupervised learning algorithm can compress those 100 numbers into fifty x-coordinates and a function.
 See how we've reduced the total datasize?
 If you've ever compressed an image or a word document, you've made use of an unsupervised learning technique.

+A really cool outcome we get from unsupervised learning is the ability to generate new examples from the underlying principles that we've discovered, also known as generative modeling.

+### Generative Adversarial Modeling

+A generative adversarial model, or GAN, consists of two parts - a generative modeling program to create plausible examples, and a supervised learning/classification program that tries to distinguish the fake ones from the real ones.
+They are trained against one another (hence adversarial), until the classifier is no longer able to distinguish between the two.

 ### Reinforcement Learning

 Improvement through natural selection is the general idea of reinforcement learning.
 For some problems, success is measured by a distant goal, or by some cumulative performance.
 In these cases, it doesn't make sense to define individual state variables.
 Here is where reinforcement learning comes in.